myronladyjenko/Climbing-Route-Classification/README.md

 ### Development

+Note: the dataset has not been uploaded due to the size restrictions.

 The code is located in the folder ```src/``` (from the root folder of the project).
 Once the development is finished, please run the following commands to save the environment: